-Find out more about: Rapid Recaps
+Find out more about: Teleconferences

 Every week during the college football season, Brent Yarina posts his latest Big Ten Power Rankings.
-One week in the books, the conference is 10-2, with the two defeats coming by a combined nine points.
+Week 4 saw the Big Ten go 8-2, including wins from Illinois, Michigan, Nebraska and Wisconsin, all of which will bring perfect records into the first week of conference play.
 As for the power rankings, they are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game and entering its next contest.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina.

 Find out more about: Power Rankings